 Links: Links represent connections between tasks.
 Each card could be connected to other ones in three different hierarchical relations – parent, child, and relative.
-For more on this topic please read this article.

 All of these attributes except for the ID, assignee and the title could be switched on and off, so the card’s look better suits the user’s needs.

 When you click on the card’s ID or just double-click on it, you will enter the “inside” look of the card.
 Here is where you can define all of the attributes we talked about earlier and also configure some additional ones.
 The Kanban card in Kanbanize has six different tabs: Details (the tab which opens automatically), Subtasks, Comments, History, Metrics, and Links.